stpettersens/partycopy/README.md

 For instance, to upload the file *partycopy.7z* to the *junk* directory on the *homelab* server, run:

-> pcp homelab partycopy.7z junk PUTS
+> pcp homelab partycopy.7z junk PUT

-The PUTS or 0 operation is the default, so it can be omitted for the same effect.
+The PUT or 0 operation is the default, so it can be omitted for the same effect.

 ##### Delete (remote) file.